Shari M. Geller

 “What I do is more than a job, it is a privilege.
 The services we provide to our clients and their families is something I take to heart.
 We aren’t in the business of checking off boxes, we specialize in caring for loved ones and establishing peace of mind.
 I always think to myself, this is someone’s mother, uncle, grandparent, or friend.
 This is a human life and I feel blessed that I have the skill set, and the opportunity to assist families, and their loved ones, and to make a positive difference in all of their lives.”

 Amy Decker serves as our Director of Client Relations.
-Amy has been serving the senior community and their families for 5+ years.
+Amy has been serving the senior community and their families since 2013.
 The experience Amy gained working in an Elder Law Firm guided her to her true passion, assisting the elderly and disabled.

 Amy’s role as Secretary for the Palm Beach County Partnership for the Aging Organization allows her to work with a myriad of service providers, making a difference in the senior care community.
 This assisted Amy in her role as the primary coordinator for the Annual Academy of Florida Elder Law Attorneys Conference called “Elder Concert”.